Elvis3569/ELVIS3569/README.md

 ### Hi there 👋
 Welcome to my profile, My name is Elvis Ikay..
-- 🌱 I’m currently learning how to code...
+- 🌱 I’m a full-stack dev..

 <!--